INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: C Detailed rules for the computational cost analysis

 Finally, we assumed that all the ResNet-based methods use the shortcut option B reported in \cite{he2016deep}.
 In addition, we assumed that average pooling, real-valued 1x1 convolution, and BN layer are used for the downsampling path, except the BNN~\cite{hubara2016binarized} case, which uses binary 1x1 convolution.

-Our proposed INSTA-Th needs $4\PLH C$ set of parameters.
+Our proposed INSTA-Th needs $4\PLH C$ set of parameters ($\hat{\mu}$, $\hat{\sigma}$, $\alpha$, $\beta$).
 For INSTA-PReLU, total five parameters per channel (including the learned slope of PReLU) are required.
-Both module need $H \PLH W \PLH C$ floating point operations for normalization and $3 \PLH H \PLH W \PLH C$ 4-bit operations for cubic operation.
-This is because when a cubic operation is considered as two element-wise multiplications, the intermediate result becomes 8-bit, and the multiplication of this result and another 4-bit operand can be calculated with two 4-bit multiplications.
-For INSTA-Th, Additional $2\PLH C$ operations are needed for spatial averaging and multiplying channel-wise parameters.
-We need extra $3\PLH C$ operations for INSTA-PReLU because we additionally use 3*tanh($x/3$) for INSTA-PReLU.
+Both modules need $H \PLH W \PLH C$ floating point operations for normalization and $2 \PLH H \PLH W \PLH C$ floating point operations for cubic operation.
+For INSTA-Th, additional $2\PLH C$ operations are needed for spatial averaging and multiplying channel-wise parameters.
+In addition, for INSTA-PReLU, $3\PLH C$ operations are needed because we additionally use 3*tanh($x/3$) for INSTA-PReLU.
+Note that the computational cost of these operations is proportional to the channel size, which is negligible compared to the computational cost of the element-wise operations.

+For the optimized INSTA-BNN structure, the feature statistics reuse (Sec.
+4.2 of the main paper) eliminates a cubic operation for the corresponding INSTA-PReLU module.
+It also removes spatial averaging thereby reducing the number of required extra operations from $3\PLH C$ to $2\PLH C$.
+Instead, two channel-wise parameters are used for the affine transform of the reused statistics (\cref{fig:optimized}b).

-We also considered the additional cost caused by the quantization.
+INSTA-Th$^+$ and INSTA-PReLU$^+$ further require $2C^2/r$ 8-bit parameters for fully-connected layers of each SE-like module ($r$: reduction ratio) instead of one channel-wise parameter ($\alpha$).
+We also included the additional computational cost caused by the SE weight quantization in total OPs calculation.
 Due to the channel-wise step size of 8-bit weight quantization, we need $C+C/r$ real-valued parameters and multiplications for each SE-like module.
-As 4-bit activation quantization uses the layer-wise step size, its parameter cost is negligible.
-Also, each process of dividing by step size and multiplying by step size can be merged to the preceding normalization and following $\PLH\beta$, respectively.